-- (i) the non-availability of the document rendered the invention insufficiently disclosed within the meaning of Art.
-83; and - (ii) the insufficient disclosure mentioned in (i) existed to such a degree that a meaningful search was not possible on at least part of the claimed invention (see B-VIII, 3).
+- (a) the non-availability of the document rendered the invention insufficiently disclosed within the meaning of Art.
+83; and - (b) the insufficient disclosure mentioned in (a) existed to such a degree that a meaningful search was not possible on at least part of the claimed invention (see B-VIII, 3).